fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 force_https: true
 ```

-Then all requests are forced by HTTPS (if it is an external resource, it needs to support HTTPS itself)
+Then all requests are forced by HTTPS. (if it is an external resource, it needs to support HTTPS itself)

 ### Custom JS / CSS / HTML

-If you want to import external JS、CSS (such as iconfont) or HTML, you can set these in **theme config**:
+If you want to import external JS、CSS (such as `iconfont`) or HTML, you can set these in **theme config**:

 ```yaml
 # Set the path of the custom JS file, relative to the source directory